livelace/terraform-multicloud-proxy/README.md

     livelace/terraform-multicloud-proxy-bootstrap help
 ```

-Some commands can be run with specific cloud as an argument.
+Some commands can be run with a specific cloud as an argument.

 **Initialize sample configuration:**